Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Results

-We observe that under actual capacity levels, most sites operate above 85\% utilization on average, with several exceeding full occupancy during peak periods.
-The traditional heuristic maintains high utilization but has minimal surge protection.
-In contrast, the overflow-constrained strategies (\( B_{0.05} \) and \( B_{0.01} \)) allocate additional beds to reduce the probability of exceeding capacity on any given day to 5\% and 1\%, respectively.
-Both approaches reduce mean utilization while also dealing with daily demand fluctuations, especially when there are sudden temporal changes.
-The \( B_{\text{max}} \) strategy, which uses smoothed occupancy peaks with a safety buffer, results in even lower utilization than the overflow-constrained thresholds as it is more conservative in anticipating worst-case conditions.

-At the system level, weighted site-level utilization confirms these trends.
-The traditional estimate yields an average utilization of 85.40\% with low variance, which has close alignment with current bed levels.
-However, as more conservative strategies are applied, we observe a drop in mean utilization, from 69.37\% under \( B_{0.05} \) to 60.22\% under \( B_{0.01} \), and further to 57.27\% under \( B_{\text{max}} \).
-These results highlight the tradeoff between operational efficiency and capacity resilience when selecting a planning strategy.
+We observe that the traditional heuristic maintains high utilization but offers limited surge protection.
+In contrast, overflow-constrained strategies (\( B_{0.05} \) and \( B_{0.01} \)) add beds to limit daily exceedance probabilities to 5\% and 1\%, reducing mean utilization while accounting for demand fluctuations.
+At the system level, weighted utilization confirms these patterns.
+The traditional estimate yields average utilization of 85.07\% with low variance, which has close alignment with current bed levels.
+More conservative strategies reduce mean utilization, from 64.74\% under \( B_{0.05} \) to 56.36\% under \( B_{0.01} \).
+These results illustrate the tradeoff between operational efficiency and capacity resilience.